openEOPlatform/documentation/join/free_trial.md

-# How to join OpenEO Platform (2 Steps)
+# 30 Day free trial of openEO Platform

 ::: danger Testing phase
-Currently, openEO Platform is only open for Early Adopters or within a free 30 day trial period.
+The free trial is for interested users who want to test the platform on a non-regular, playful basis.
+If you have detailed intentions, usecases or a project you are working on, we would like to invite you to apply as Early Adopter.
 Read more about the Early Adopters program on the [information page](https://openeo.cloud/early-adopters/).
-Read more about the 30 day trial period on the [documentation page](https://docs.openeo.cloud/free_trial/)
 :::

-To express your interest in becoming an Early Adopter you need to follow 2 steps:
+To get the free trial period you need to follow 2 simple steps:

 1. Connect an existing account to EGI check-in
 2. Apply to the openEO Platform virtual organization